Arc Flash Training Requirements 101

 - Prepare qualified workers to recognize arc flash hazards, follow safe work practices, respect approach/arc-flash boundaries, and select/use the correct arc-rated PPE for assigned tasks.

 A typical training program includes general electrical safety principles, arc flash-specific information, and workplace-specific practices.
-Among other things, Workers learn how to recognize electrical and arc flash hazards, how to implment safe work proactrices, and which PPE they’re required to use for certgain tasks.
+Among other things, Workers learn how to recognize electrical and arc flash hazards, how to implement safe work practices, and which PPE they’re required to use for certain tasks.

 To put it simply arc flash training gives workers the knowledge they need to work safely around electrical hazards— and gives employers documented proof that they are meeting their legal obligations.